26 Types of Moths in Washington State

 Leafroller moths or Lymantriidae (Various spp.) are a large moth family in the Washington State region.

-These types of Moths in Washington State have elongated wings and can be found in various colors, including brown, yellow, white, and black.
+These Moths in Washington State have elongated wings and can be found in various colors, including brown, yellow, white, and black.

 Their larvae feed on the leaves of trees, shrubs, and other plants, which they roll up to protect themselves while they feed.